mlegas/Frequent-Itemset-Apriori-FPTree-CSCM35-Data-Mining/README.md

 # Frequent-Itemset-Apriori-FPTree-CSCM35-Data-Mining
-A number of data mining algorithms implemented using grocery store shopping lists as an example.
+A number of data mining algorithms implemented using grocery store shopping lists as a working example.

 The implemented algorithms are:
 * Frequent Itemsets